actions4git/mirror/README.md

 needed to write to the myorg/my-project Git destination repository.
 Then make sure you add the secret token value to the GitHub settings panel for the source repository.

+If you're using a non-public GitHub repository you may need to use [`gh auth setup-git`] to configure your credentials properly.

 ### Mirror from GitLab to GitHub